How often do you clean your tongue?

 6. Wisdom Fresh Effect Tongue Cleaner

-Like a manual brush there is a long plastic handle that for the most part is wrapped in a soft touch rubber/silicone and then the head is a oval shape with the centre missing.
+Shaped like a manual brush, there is a long plastic handle that for the most part is wrapped in a soft touch rubber/silicone, and then the head is an oval shape with the centre missing.
 Around the edge are a series of rubber nodules that do the scraping.

 The nodules are amongst the thickest of all the scrapers, but the overall design and single row of scrapers means it covers a smaller surface area and well it seems an opportunity missed in the middle of the brush head.

-A very soft cleaning experience, whilst you could feel it scraping certainly did not leave the same just scraped/cleaned feeling and taste that we hoped for.
+This scraper offers a very soft cleaning experience, whilst you could feel it scraping certainly did not leave the same just scraped/cleaned feeling and taste that I hoped for.

-Sporting a minty flavour, whilst it could be smelt, it could not be tasted.
+Sporting a minty flavour, whilst it could be smelled, it could not be tasted.

 The neck of the brush has a real flex to it.
 It would take a lot to snap or break it but the flex will take out some of the pressure in the clean if putting a lot of pressure on.